— B.A., Kenyon College

 - Office: Batts

+Born in Israel and raised in Jerusalem and Chicago, Ofek was educated at Kenyon College (B.A.
+2007) and at Oxford University (2005-2006, Mansfield College).
 In 2007, Hillel Ofek graduated magna cum laude from Kenyon College.
-He was awarded Highest Honors for his thesis on the political philosophy of Edmund Burke.
+He was awarded Highest Honors for his political science thesis on the foreign policy of Edmund Burke.

-Prior to his arrival at UT, Hillel spent several years working in Washington, D.C.
-He was a researcher for Pulitzer Prize-winning columnist Charles Krauthammer from 2007-2008; a researcher and writer for a corporate PR firm, Berman and Company, from 2008-2009; and a founding editor at the public-policy quarterly, National Affairs, from 2009-2010.
+After graduating, Ofek spent several years in Washington, D.C., where he was a research assistant for Pulitzer Prize-winning columnist Charles Krauthammer, a researcher and writer for the public-relations firm Berman and Company, and a founding editor at the public-policy quarterly National Affairs.

-Hillel is the Executive Director of Pro Musica Hebraica, a nonprofit devoted to presenting Jewish classical music--much of it lost or forgotten--in a concert hall setting.
+Ofek is the Executive Director of Pro Musica Hebraica, a nonprofit devoted to presenting lost and forgotten Jewish classical music in a concert hall setting.